-These wild grass seed heads are really common at the moment.
+These grass seed heads are really common at the moment.
 My girls love playing with them because they stick to each other when they throw them like darts.
+But …

-They are also a really interesting material for making simple yet beautiful pictures out of.
+Grass seeds are also a really interesting material for making simple yet beautiful grass seed art.
 When they’re green and fresh you can bend them slightly to make the bristles stand up.
 Once they’ve dried it’s easy to carefully break them apart and create all kinds of wonderful things.

 Add some googly eyes and you open up a whole new world of exotic birds and beast.